All Episodes

 What a senseless, stupid, idiotic thing to do.

-Friedman said he just easy pickings, presumed gay, blonde hair, over one eye.
+Friedman said he's just easy Pickens, presumed gay, blonde hair, over one eye.

-The student prefect, student authority leader at Stevens expressed remorse about his failure to stop at the Friedman.
+The student prefect, student authority leader at Stevens, expressed remorse about his failure to stop that be Friedman.

-Friedman and Romney, said Romney then led his cheering schoolmates back to his bay windowed room in Stevens.
+Friedman and Romney, said Romney, then led his cheering schoolmates back to his bay-windowed room.

-Wow, Romney's dorm room had bay windows too.
+And Stevens, wow, Romney's dorm room had bay windows, too.

-He had bay windows to go back to after harassing and cutting the hair of a presumed homosexual student whose hair was too long.
+He had bay windows to go back to after harassing and cutting the hair of a presumed homosexual student whose hair was too long at the idyllic and prestigious Cranbrook school.

 That's just first three or four paragraphs, folks.